 In proceedings for an offence1, evidence of the proportion of alcohol or any drug2 in a specimen of breath, blood or urine provided by or taken from the defendant must3 be taken into account and it must be assumed that the proportion of alcohol in the appellant's breath, blood or urine at the time of the alleged offence was not less than in the specimen4.
-A specimen of blood must be disregarded if it was improperly taken5, and where at the time a specimen of blood or urine was provided by the defendant he asked to be provided with
+A specimen of blood must be disregarded if it was improperly taken5, and where at the time a specimen of blood or urine was provided by the defendant

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.